19 Money-Saving Tips Every Shopper Should Know

-The truth is, the grocery store is your first stop in building a healthy lifestyle for you and your family.
-But it’s also a business.
+It's no secret that the grocery store is your first step in building a healthy lifestyle for you and your family.
+But it's also a business.
 Supermarkets are designed to make you spend as much money as possible, often on high-margin products loaded with cheap ingredients and non-nutritive calories.

 The key to any good offense is a solid defense.
-Smart shoppers share a set of characteristics, and by pawing through the research and spending countless hours in supermarkets, Eat This, Not That! finally managed to crack the code.
-Adopt these 25 habits and you’ll be well on your way to being a master of the modern-day market.
-And speaking of saving money, discover these 30 Cheap Lunch Tips for When You're Broke!
+Smart shoppers share a set of characteristics, and by pawing through the research and spending countless hours in supermarkets, we have managed to crack the code.
+Adopt these 25 habits and you'll be well on your way to being a master of the modern-day market.
+And speaking of saving money, discover these 30 Cheap Lunch Tips!

 Buy Things In Season

 The reason why berries are very affordable during the summer, and outrageously expensive in the colder months?
 There is much less supply versus demand and it's a lot harder to grow out of season fruits in different weather conditions.
 So to save money, Annie Lawless, holistic health coach and Blawnde.com founder, suggests eating in season.
 Start here, using this essential list of The 21 Surprising Foods That Melt Fat!

 Pad Your Meals with Whole Grains and Beans

 "Whole grains and legumes can be very inexpensive, but provide lots of filling protein and fiber that can really bulk up a meal for minimal cost," says Lawless about one of our favorite weight loss tips.
 "When making burgers, soups, or casseroles, use less meat and incorporate more whole grains and beans."